mariajvieira/feup-fsi/LOGBOOK4.md

 $ sudo chown root task6
 $ sudo chmod 4755 task6
 ```
-- Next, we created a malicious C program named ```ls.c```.
+- Next, we created a malicious program named ```ls.c```.
 The goal of this program is to replace the behavior of the ls command when invoked by our task6 program.
 ```
 int main()
 {